App-vNext/Polly/docs/strategies/circuit-breaker.md

   - `AddCircuitBreaker`
 - **Strategy Type**: Reactive
 - **Exception(s)**:
-  - `BrokenCircuitException`: Thrown when a circuit is broken and the action could not be executed.
+  - [`BrokenCircuitException`](xref:Polly.CircuitBreaker.BrokenCircuitException): Thrown when a circuit is broken and the action was not executed.
-  - `IsolatedCircuitException`: Thrown when a circuit is isolated (held open) by manual override.
+  - [`IsolatedCircuitException`](xref:Polly.CircuitBreaker.IsolatedCircuitException): Thrown when a circuit is isolated (held open) by manual override.

 ---